reverbdotcom/reverb-magento/README.md

 # Reverb Magento Sample Integration

-This is a demo application for integrating with Reverb's API.
-It is not to be considered a fully functional app.
+This is a demo Magento application for integrating with Reverb's API.
+It is a functional way to sync your listing inventory with Reverb, but is under development.

 Since there are many different magento versions and installations out there, we hope that by providing this sample integration, shops can customize it as needed.

-## What's working

-Currently this extension syncs inventory from Magento to Reverb based on SKU.
-It will also create new listings on Reverb if the SKU is not found. i
-The result of the sync is logged to a sync log available from the settings screen.

-Only simple products are synced.
-Configurable products are not synced.

-## What's not working

-* Syncing configurable products
-* Syncing images from magento to Reverb
-* Syncing inventory (decrements/increments) from Reverb to Magneto [using webhooks](https://reverb.com/page/api#webhooks)
-* Order syncing from Reverb to Magento
-* Category mapping - from Magento categories to Reverb categories

 ## Installation: Part 1 - Install the App